Call Now:

 Following this, tighten each of the bolts alternately using a wrench.
 Remember that you must not exert too much force, leading to a crack on the toilet base.
 Sometimes, these steps may help stop the leak and save all the extra effort of removing the toilet.
 Nothing could be better than that.

-But if you don’t notice any improvement after tightening those bolts, it’s time to remove the entire toilet to replace the seal.
-Read on to know the deets regarding the procedure.
+But if you don’t notice any improvement after tightening those bolts, it’s time to remove the entire toilet and replace the seal.
+Read on for the details regarding the procedure.

 How To Remove The Toilet